glitchdotcom/devto/README.md

 The editor may add a reviewer for highly technical subjects if they are outside their experitise.

 ### Copyediting
-At this stage, put your post into Dev.to and add any formatting and code blocks you'd like.
+At this stage, put your post into Dev.to in the Glitch org (see appendix) and add any formatting and code blocks you'd like.
 Assign back to the editor.

 We'll add UTM params to your links, and add images if you haven't.
 We'll also update the post in the [devto-posts](https://github.com/glitchdotcom/devto-posts) repo to make sure the link checker runs.